 Greetings, and welcome to SarahHepola.com.
-If you’ve come to this site, you are probably curious about me, or the phenomenon of public crying, so we welcome you.
+If you’ve come to this site, you are probably curious about me, or excessive drinking, or the phenomenon of public crying, so we welcome you.
 Pull up a chair, pop open a Topo Chico, and let’s get to know one another.

 What is a Sarah Hepola?